Twingate/.github/profile/README.md

 ## 🤝 Contributing

 Everything here is open-source and community-welcoming.
 Found a bug?
 Wrote an improvement or a new integration?
 Feel free to open an issue or submit a PR—your contributions are always appreciated!

-> Built with trust, collaboration, and a passion for making secure access simple and scalable 🔐